jicaartagena/jicaartagena.github.io/essays/Coding_Standard.md

 As the symphony of coding standards plays on, the lessons learned from experiences with IntelliJ, ESLint, and the wisdom of coding standards become the building blocks of a resilient and proficient coding mindset.
 The journey becomes a celebration of collaboration, consistency, and the quest for perfection.
 The code is no longer just a set of instructions; it is a narrative, a story told universally through the adherence to standards.
 In this journey of growth and harmony, the coding standards serve as the notes, and ESLint as the conductor, guiding towards a future where coding excellence becomes second nature.

 <hr>
-###### Acknowledgement: AI tools such as ChatGPT and other Online Resources were used to provide information and insights as well as help with grammar, vocabulary and punctuation.
+###### Acknowledgement: AI tools such as ChatGPT and other Online Resources were used to provide information and insights as well as helping with grammar, vocabulary and punctuation.